 Unlike the image often associated with skilled trades, the industries we know today are all-inclusive.
 The gender/race/ability of workers is no longer a barrier.
 Most shops employ people from all demographics, genders, races, religions, abilities, and skill sets.
 Everyone has a position they can succeed in, and employers are happy to help people find rewarding careers.

 In addition to regularly reviewing existing programs, hearing from industry in program advisory boards, and updating program inventory in the vocational trades, LCC is beginning a new project in collaboration with industry partners and area high schools.
 The pilot project begins to build a stronger pipeline of future employees by offering a course in the trades this fall in partnership with Kelso High School.

 High School juniors and seniors from multiple districts are eligible, and will attend this high school Career and Technical Education class on the LCC campus.
 Students will gain real-world/hands-on experience and develop knowledge and skill sets to prepare for careers in industrial trades.
 Students will gain skills in machining, manufacturing, and welding and have an opportunity to earn college credit toward a certificate or degree in one of LCC’s Industrial Technology programs including Advanced Manufacturing, Multicraft Trades (apprenticeship preparation), Machine Trades, or Welding.
 To learn more about this course, please contact Kelso High School (360) 501-1839.

 LCC has many opportunities available for individuals who are preparing to enter the workforce.
-Please visit us at lowercolumbia.edu/go-to-work to learn more.
+Please visit us at lowercolumbia.edu/job-market-data to learn more.
 A new career path is on the horizon.